amdavidson/do-ip-update/README.md

       DO_DOMAIN="example.com" \
       do-ip-update.sh

+You should see a JSON of the payload that was sent to DO and a result with a `200 OK` response code and a JSON struct of the record data.

+## Containerizing

+Run the script in a docker container with something like the following:

+    $ docker run --rm \
+      -e DO_API_KEY="asdfnwvoqwenvw2ef" \
+      -e DO_RECORD_ID="123841209387" \
+      -e DO_DOMAIN="example.com" \
+      amdavidson/do-ip-update:latest

-You should see a result with a `200 OK` response code and a JSON struct of the record data.
+You should see a JSON of the payload that was sent to DO and a result with a `200 OK` response code and a JSON struct of the record data.